powderblue/curl/README.md

 // In this case, '?q=test' will be appended to the URL
 $response = $curl->get('https://www.google.com/', ['q' => 'test']);

+// The data will be encoded for you and the `Content-Type` header set to `multipart/form-data`
 $response = $curl->post('test.com/posts', ['title' => 'Test', 'body' => 'This is a test']);
 ```